Exposure Updated 8 min read

 Where are Canadians still being exposed to asbestos?

-Legacy asbestos remains in millions of buildings—in insulation, floor tiles, pipe insulation, and textured ceilings.
+Legacy asbestos remains in millions of buildings.
+In insulation, floor tiles, pipe insulation, and textured ceilings.
 Construction workers face continued exposure during renovation, demolition, and maintenance work.
 Environmental contamination from historical mining also persists in areas like Québec.

 Why are more women and elderly developing mesothelioma?